Universal Design: One-story Design in a Luxury Apartment Setting

 - Single-floor living

 - Accessible electrical controls

 - Lever door and faucet handles

 Treplus has gone to great lengths to make sure that all of its luxury apartments include all of the key elements of Universal Design.
-This promotes accessibility and makes aging in place easy within spaces that are also designed to be beautiful, spacious and contemporary.
+This promotes accessibility and makes accessability and livability easy within spaces that are also designed to be beautiful, spacious and contemporary.

 Universal Design Features in Treplus Communities